Sigma Theory: Global Cold War

 - 0 % negative mentions

-The humor in the game is noted as a standout feature, with players finding it both funny and entertaining, particularly in scenarios involving extortion and character interactions.
-However, some reviewers feel that the lack of character banter and balance issues detract from the overall enjoyment, making the story mode less engaging after the first playthrough.
-Despite these criticisms, the comedic elements are generally appreciated, especially in the free game mode.
+The humor in the game is noted as a strong point, with players finding it both funny and entertaining, particularly in scenarios involving extortion and character interactions.
+However, some feel that the lack of character banter and balance in the story mode detracts from the overall enjoyment, making it less fun despite its comedic elements.

 “Seemed a very funny game.”